matihost/monorepo/terraform/aws/aws-iam/README.md

 After that you can switch to _OrganizationAccountAccessRole_ from any user/role in Management Account.

 ** Service Control Policy applied on organization root level to ensure only Free Tier EC2 instance type are used.
-(Current Account is management account - and SCP are not preventing anything on managed account.)
+(Current Account is management account - and SCPs are not preventing anything on managed account.)

 ## Prerequisites